 Welcome to my page on our research group at the University of Bristol.
-I moved to Bristol in Feb 2020 to start a the Exoplanet Timeseries Characterisation (ExoTiC) team researching the atmospheres of exoplanets from observations with Hubble and JWST.
+I moved to Bristol in Feb 2020 to start the Exoplanet Timeseries Characterisation (ExoTiC) team researching the atmospheres of exoplanets from observations with Hubble and JWST.

 ExoTiC Atmospheres Team